 Updates and information about Antioch College’s continued preparedness, action, and response to the Novel Coronavirus disease (COVID-19).

-College Council and leadership, supported by a situational COVID-19 Task Force and the , are continually monitoring the situation as it develops and is creating recommendations for policy.
+College Council and leadership, supported by a situational COVID-19 Safety Committee and other College staff, are continually monitoring the situation as it develops and is creating recommendations for policy.

 Important information for the Antioch College community and visitors including steps you can take to remain healthy are outlined on this page.